CaioCeretta/nlw-agents/web/comments.md

 ○ Add shadcn and add its dark class in index.html html tag

-○ We make API requests in a react application through @tanstack/react-query, here's how it goes:
+○ We make API get requests in a react application through @tanstack/react-query, here's how it goes:

    1. Create a react-query client, wrap the whole application inside a QueryClient, and use it on the client prop
    2. Tanstack useQuery: It is a function that has 2 required parameters